KarolAltamirano/generator-angular-webpack/app/templates/common/README.md

 # Webpack
 ## Singletons
-To prevent unexpected behavior ( [GitHub issue](https://github.com/webpack/webpack/issues/1332) ) store your singleton state in `global` object instead of closure of a module.
+To prevent unexpected behavior ( [GitHub issue](https://github.com/webpack/webpack/issues/1332) ) store your singleton state in `global.app` object instead of closure of a module.

 # Gulp tasks
 ```